Sotiris Konstantinidis: Club career

-Konstantinidis started his career at Iraklis in 1994, where his very good performances with the club, attracted the interest of AEK Athens and Olympiacos.
+Konstantinidis started his career at Iraklis in 1994, where his good performances with the club, attracted the interest of AEK Athens and Olympiacos.
 The player negotiated in the last six months before the end of his contract his transfer to a team of his choice and he agreed with AEK.
-But the president of Iraklis, Petros Theodoridis wanted to give him to Olympiacos, from whom he had an offer.
-Finally, the two sides ended up in the courts and Konstantinidis was left out of the squad for a few months.
-In the summer of 1999, the player was finally vindicated and signed with AEK.
+But the president of Iraklis, Petros Theodoridis wanted to sell him to Olympiacos, from whom he had an offer.
+The two sides ended up in the courts and Konstantinidis was left out of the squad for a few months.
+On 30 June 1999, the player was eventually vindicated and signed with AEK.
 His most important goal with AEK was the one against Olympiacos in the 2002 Greek Cup final.
-During his presence at the club, he won 3 Cups and a Greek Super Cup in 1996.
+During his spell at the club, he won 3 Cups and a Greek Super Cup in 1996.

-Konstantinidis left AEK in 2005 and then played for Ionikos, where he played for 3 years and then signed for Panserraikos.
+After his contract was expired Konstantinidis left and on 8 July 2005 signed for Ionikos.
+There he played for 3 years and afterwards he moved to Panserraikos.
 In 2010 he played a season at Agrotikos Asteras.
 He then went to Ethnikos Gazoros until 2015 when he signed at Apollon Paralimnio.
-From 2017 he plays for Digenis Lakkomatos.
+In 2017 he moved to Digenis Lakkomatos, where he ended his career in 2018.